vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ---
 ## Applications
-If you already have a digital version of your floor plans, you can use those (initially).
+If you already have a digital version of your floor plan, you can use that as a starting point.

 If you don't have one, there are two commonly used applications to create a floor plan.